clemtarge/clemtarge/README.md

 ## Preprocessing time series (Python notebook)
-Some useful functions to deal with time series
+Some useful functions to deal with time series.
+Download `climate/` for toydata.

 ## Statistical tests (R notebook)
 In this notebook, you will find some non parametric statistical tests to test: